-- In General: - A Motion can be filed into the case where the conviction occurred. - You are required to notify the District Attorney of your Motion. - A Motion can be filed once every twelve-month period. - A \$65 fee is required or a motion to waive the fee may be filed.
+- A Motion can be filed into the case where the conviction occurred. - You are required to notify the District Attorney of your Motion. - A Motion can be filed once every twelvemonth period. - Restitution must be paid or the court must have vacated the order requiring payment of restitution. - A \$65 fee is required or a motion to waive the fee may be filed.
 You may file a motion to file without payment (JDF 205) and the corresponding proposed order (JDF 206). - For instructions to move to waive fees, see JDF 205(I).